JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 Mountain View

-Kim Spacek, superintendent of Inchelium School District in Washington, will become Mountain View’s next leader on July 1.
-He takes over for Steve Higgins, who is retiring.
+Kim Spacek, superintendent of Inchelium School District in Washington, became Mountain View’s next leader on July 1.
+He takes over for Steve Higgins, who retired.

 Gooding

-David Carson, Buhl’s superintendent, is set to take the helm for Gooding school district on July 1.
-He replaces Spencer Larsen, who took a superintendent position at Minidoka County school district.
+David Carson, Buhl’s superintendent, took the helm on July 1.
+He replaces Spencer Larsen, who took a superintendent position at Minidoka County School District.

 Village Leadership Academy

-Current school director/lead administrator Joshua Noteboom accepted a position as federal programs director with the State Department of Education, which he’ll begin in July.
+Current school director/lead administrator Joshua Noteboom accepted a position as federal programs director with the State Department of Education, which he began in July.
 His position at Village Leadership Academy is still open.

 Doral Academy